 - Heat sufficient oil in a Deep bottom Pan for deep frying the fritters.

-- Using your hand or a spoon and pour 1 Tbsp. batter in the oil to make Taler Bora.
+- Using your hand or a spoon pour 1 Tbsp. batter in the oil to make Taler Bora.

 - Fry around 10-15 Taler Bora at one go depending on the size of the pan.